 What is yoga?

-In literal translation, yoga is union, which ultimately refers to a deep connection between the physical and the spiritual altogether.
+In literal translation, yoga means union, which ultimately refers to a deep connection between mind, body, spirit, and the Universe.

-For any of you who are interested in yoga, your interest is probably coming from either fitness or weight loss, but then when you start the actual practice of yoga, you may begin experiencing benefits beyond the physical.
+For any of you who are interested in yoga, your interest is probably coming from either fitness or weight loss, but when you actually begin your practice, you will start experiencing benefits beyond the physical.

 Yoga often starts out as one thing and ends up being something totally different.
 When you find out what yoga is for you, the real practice begins and fires up a new purpose.